ovh/docs/pages/platform/ai/notebook_guide_workspace/guide.en-gb.md

 ### Workspace billing

 The first 10GB of the `/workspace` directory are free during 30 consecutive days.
 After this period, the [price of OVHcloud Object Storage](https://www.ovhcloud.com/en/public-cloud/prices/#439) is applied for each GB.
+To learn how we bill AI Notebooks, refer to the [Billing and lifecycle documentation](/pages/platform/ai/notebook_guide_billing_concept).

 ## Feedback